estebanherlein/SleeperAgent/Readme.md

 ##TODO
-[ ]code alpha as an information gathering phase
+[ ]code alpha as an information gathering stage

-[ ]code beta as a DOS stage
+[ ]code beta as a Denial of Service stage

 [ ]code gamma as a spreading stage

-[ ]add method that changes the currenct contact with CnC
+[ ]add method that changes the contact with CnC

 [ ]
 **I am not responsible for what you will do with this**